williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 ## Summary

-The joint probability of Wembanyama forcing a missing rim attempt can be given by:
+The joint probability of Wembanyama forcing a missed rim attempt can be given by:

 $$
 \begin{aligned}